 Discussion

-The challenge of functional ecologists is to find emergent properties of whole communities and ecosystems by crossing the borders of taxonomy and analyzing functionally analogous traits across taxa (Weiss & Ray 2019).
-Cross-taxa research in functional ecology has some peculiarities relative to overall research in ecology.
-First, this field of research is much more concerned with ecological processes rather than patterns; in this field of research the processes are generally addressed and inferred by interpreting variation in organismal traits (Bellwood et al. 2019, Tavares et al. 2019).
+Functional ecology research is much more concerned with ecological processes rather than patterns; they are generally addressed and inferred by interpreting variation in organismal traits (Bellwood et al. 2019, Tavares et al. 2019).
+The challenge of functional ecologists is to find emergent properties of whole communities and ecosystems by crossing the borders of taxonomy (Weiss & Ray 2019, Aubin et al. 2013).

+We Movng from single to multiple taxa research ---

+multiple to truly cross taxa

 Such a concern was revealed by our data on the number of taxa, number of ranks, links between taxa, and coverage of taxa in the topological tree of life.
 Processes underlying community structure are the main focus of this research field, but also environmental factors that can trigger changes in ecological communities – as identified by the field of ecosystem/environmental monitoring.
-While comparing diversity across taxa and finding surrogate/indicator taxa to minimize sampling costs has been in the core of the ecological monitoring (e.g., Heino 2010, Landeiro et al. ?, Magg et al. 2019), we advocate that using an approach can combine taxa would lead us to an understanding of what is driving changes in whole ecosystems (further discussed below in “A monitoring framework for functional and cross-taxa data”).
+While comparing diversity across taxa and finding surrogate/indicator taxa to minimize sampling costs has been in the core of monitoring (e.g., Heino 2010, Landeiro et al. ?, Magg et al. 2019), we advocate that using an approach that combines taxa would lead us to an understanding of what is driving changes in whole ecosystems (further discussed below in “A monitoring framework for functional and cross-taxa data”).

 A monitoring framework for functional cross-taxa research